-First up: her family, with a special focus on her adored late father, who died before she started college and whose advice about being true to herself, scrawled in a handwritten note, begins the book.
+First: her family, especially her adored late father, who died before she started college and whose advice on being true to herself, scrawled in a handwritten note, begins the book.

-Despite many reports to the contrary, the couple is not yet divorced, though lawyers are in the final stages, Abedin says — a full 10 years after Weiner’s sexting scandal first upended her life.
+The couple is not yet divorced, though lawyers are in the final stages, Abedin said – a full 10 years after Weiner’s sexting scandal first upended her life.
 Abedin had married the New York congressman, a rising political star, a year earlier and was in the early, blissful stages of pregnancy when, she writes, her world came crashing down with an obscene photo that Weiner intended for a woman but mistakenly sent on his Twitter feed.

-He resigned from Congress, but launched a mayoral bid two years later – a forgiving Abedin at his side – and seemed headed toward victory when the scandal surfaced anew, with more revelations of sexting under the can’t-make-this-up moniker of “Carlos Danger,” a development excruciatingly recounted in the searing documentary “Weiner.”
-(Abedin, who appears in shock throughout, has never watched the film.)
+He resigned from Congress, but launched a mayoral bid two years later – a forgiving Abedin at his side – and seemed headed toward victory when the scandal surfaced anew, with more revelations of sexting under the can’t-make-this-up moniker of “Carlos Danger.”

-And then, scandal erupted a third time when a lurid photo surfaced of Weiner lying next to the couple’s toddler son.
+And then scandal erupted a third time, when a lurid photo surfaced of Weiner lying next to the couple’s son.
 Abedin announced a separation.
 But the couple continued to live in the same home, on different floors.
-Why, asked the tabloids — and others more politely — did she stay?
+Why, asked the tabloids, and others more politely, did she stay?

-People can make their own judgments, she told the AP.
+People will make their own judgments, she told the AP.
 “But when you’re IN it, you’re not thinking in terms of the grand plan.
 You’re just trying to get through the day.”
-Weiner, she says, was a hands-on dad who did pickups and made lunches and scheduled playdates.
+Weiner, she says, was a hands-on dad who did pickups and made playdates.
 And their son needed him.

-Of course, that same question — why stay? — was lobbed at Hillary Clinton, during the impeachment scandal involving her husband and Monica Lewinsky.
-Abedin thinks the world missed the obvious explanation, because it was too simple: “She did it because she believed it was the right thing to do for herself and her family — and for her country.”
+Of course, that same question — why did she stay? — was lobbed at Hillary Clinton during the impeachment scandal involving her husband and Monica Lewinsky.
+Abedin thinks the world missed the obvious explanation: “She did it because she believed it was the right thing to do for herself and her family — and for her country.”

-Except certain fashion choices.
-Like an overly puffy black coat Clinton seemed to favor, and Abedin so disliked she actually tried to hide it, without success: Clinton fished it out and wore it to the inauguration of George W. Bush.
+Unless you include certain fashion choices.
+Like a puffy, unflattering black coat Clinton seemed to favor, and Abedin so disliked, she even tried to hide it from her.
+But Clinton fished it out and wore it to the inauguration of George W. Bush.

-There are other humorous moments in the book — like the time the first lady overslept, and an over-eager Abedin, tasked with getting her day started, actually tiptoed into the pitch-black presidential bedroom and shook her boss awake, startling the sleeping president as well, and creating a ruckus.
+There are other humorous moments in the book — like the time the first lady overslept, and an over-eager Abedin, tasked with getting her started on her day, actually walked into the pitch-black presidential bedroom and shook her boss awake, startling the sleeping president as well.

 There’s also the time Abedin, amid a bad public moment with Weiner, was approached by a woman in a store, pointing to a newspaper photo.
-Bracing for a hateful remark, she was delighted to realize the woman thought she was Amal Clooney.
+She braced as always for a hateful remark, and was delighted to realize the woman simply thought she was Amal Clooney.

-Indeed, so accustomed had Abedin become to bracing for bad news, she initially called her book “Bracing.”
-But no amount of bracing could have prepared her for the moment, late in the 2016 campaign, when her two worlds collided to disastrous effect.
-FBI director James Comey (briefly) reopened the investigation into Clinton’s emails because of Abedin emails found on Weiner’s laptop through his sexting investigation.
+Abedin got so used to bracing for bad news, she initially thought of calling her book “Bracing.”
+But nothing could have prepared her for the moment, late in the 2016 campaign, when FBI director James Comey (briefly) reopened the investigation into Clinton’s emails because of Abedin emails found on Weiner’s laptop through his sexting investigation.

 “‘If she loses this election, it will be because of you and me,’” a livid Abedin told Weiner.

 When Clinton did lose, it was “a great trauma that took me a very long time to process,” she says now.
-Finally, though, she came to believe the burden should rest on Comey, not her.
+“I did feel responsible.”
+Finally, though, she came to believe the burden should rest on Comey.
 She says Clinton herself never blamed her.
-(She also didn’t ask her to leave anything out of the book, Abedin says.)

-The shame Abedin experienced through Weiner’s behavior is the most absorbing part of the book, and the hardest to read.
-She was subjected to a child services investigation, with the threat of her son being removed.
+The shame Abedin experienced through Weiner’s behavior makes for the most honest, visceral writing in the book.
+She was subjected to a child services investigation.
 Social invitations were withdrawn.
 A neighbor complained when the couple used their building’s swimming pool for their son’s birthday.

-And yet in her book’s acknowledgements, Abedin includes a thank-you.
+And yet in the book’s acknowledgements, Abedin includes a thank-you.
 To Weiner.

-Asked why, she explains she came to believe through joint therapy that her husband, who went to prison in 2017 for sexting with a 15-year-old girl, suffered from an illness, that his behavior was “not controllable, but compulsive.”
+Asked why, she explains that she came to believe through joint therapy that her husband suffered from an illness, that his behavior was compulsive.

 And, she says, he gave her a son — “my reason for living now.”